navid-hoseini/aiut3d-nao-motion-editor/README.md

 #### Sample kick motion
 * A sample kick motion for Nao type 0 is availabe in createdKicks folder.
 It can be loaded by Ctrl+o shortcut or using `file` menu.

+#### Motion editor new link
+* Current repository will not be updated in the future.
+Please refer to the new link of motion editor repository: __https://github.com/AIUT3D/aiut3d-motion-editor__.